peerkar/liferay-gsearch/README.md

 ### Step 11

-If you have problems or questions, file a ticket.
+If you are willing to contribute or have problems or questions, ping me filing a ticket.
 I'm doing the project almost completely as a hobby, so the installation or configuration instructions are at times minimal.
 Sorry for that.

 ## Known Issues (important)